NPTindia/Kanshi/README.md

 Kanshi Assistant is required to perform  deep learning model based inference on one side and continue to have a meaningful conversation with Human being.
 IB< Watson Assistant provides infrastructure for design and development of Kanshi Assistant.
 Moreover, experts in network security can handle the above mentioned design and development of Kanshi Assistant.
 In fact, during development, No limitations, no complications, no code required to build Kanshi Assistant.

-# 3. Tool Set For Design and Development of Kanshi Assistant
+# 3. Tool Set  used in creating  Kanshi Assistant

+## 3.1 IBM Watson Assistant

 Create and launch a highly-intelligent, AI-powered virtual agent in an hour without writing a single line of code.
 Connect to existing content sources and applications to get stuff done for your customers { Ref 1 ].

 The new Watson Assistant experience, focused on using actions to build customer conversations, is designed to make it simple enough for anyone to build a virtual assistant.
 Building, testing, publishing, and analyzing your assistant can all now be done in one simple and intuitive interface.